jozo/assignment-gis/documentation.md

 ### Response

-API calls return json responses with 2 top-level keys, `hotels` and `geojson`. `hotels` contains an array of hotel data, one entry per matched hotel.
+API calls return json responses with 2 top-level keys, `hotels` and `geojson`. `hotels` contains an array of hotel data for the sidebar, one entry per matched hotel.
 Hotel attributes are (mostly self-evident):
 ```
 {
   "name": "Modra hviezda",